 That payoff is why misandry has remained normalized, but it doesn’t have to remain that way for conscious men.

-In conclusion we can say that misandry is not only a vehicle for cathartic blame, but is more geared to ‘keep men in their place’ – and that place is to be a provider.
-Women in the long-ago past were similarly subjected to these ‘in your place’ roles, but those days are long gone in most developed nations.
+In conclusion we can say that misandry is not only a vehicle for cathartic blame, but is more geared to ‘keep men in their place’ – and that place is to be a guilt-driven provider.
+Women in the long-ago past were similarly subjected to these ‘in your place’ roles, but those days for women are long gone in most developed nations.

 It is now men’s turn to break the cycle and say no to imputed guilt, or at least refuse to make genuine guilt available for others to exploit.
 If you fail to protect yourself in this regard, you are on a fast track to slavery and, in all likelihood, are already there.